polatolu/POVoiceHUD/README.md

 # POVoiceHUD

 `POVoiceHUD` is a HUD for voice recording on iOS devices.
-It's interface designed like Google Translate's Voice Input interface on mobile applications.
+Its interface designed like Google Translate's Voice Input interface on mobile applications.
 It currently records 20 seconds of voice input and stores in a local file on the device.
 If user stops talking before 20 seconds, it stops recording.

 ## Screen Shot Sample